 What do I need to enter the event?

-5. You must be capable of swimming the 400m distance required for the event.
+5. You must be capable of swimming the 750m distance required for the event.

 What to do on the day:

+On the day you should register AT LEAST an hour before your start time.
+You will be given an electronic chip which wraps around your ankle (goes under your wetsuit if possible), 2 race numbers for rear of your cycle top and front of your run top (number belts allowed) and a numbered sticker for your bike.
+You will need to rack your bike in the enclosed transition area and then lay your equipment next to your bike.
+All equipment must be in the transition area.
 You must show your numbers before racking your bike in the transition area, the racking will be numbered and you should place your bike in the correct position.
 Once you have placed your cycle and run clothing with your bicycle, all other equipment must be removed from transition area to minimise disruption for other competitors.

 What happens after the race?